Understanding Uncertainty Sampling via Equivalent Loss: Sample Complexity for Binary Classification

 and the margin-based uncertainty is

 Then the equivalent loss is

 And its link function is

 which is of the desirable linear order.
 However, as plotted in Figure \ref{fig:hinge}, the equivalent loss is non-convex with respect to the margin $\theta^\top X.$ Thus Proposition \ref{prop:SGD_converge} no longer applies, and practically, the loss may induce bad local minima.
-This also justifies the choice of the squared margin loss in \citep{raj2022convergence}.
-In the following proposition, it establishes that for the margin loss, if the induced equivalent loss is convex, then any differentiable margin-based uncertainty function must be constant. \end{example}
+This also justifies the choice of the squared margin loss in \citep{raj2022convergence}. \end{example}

+In the following proposition, it establishes that for the margin loss, if the induced equivalent loss is convex, then any differentiable margin-based uncertainty function must be constant.